George Buchanan: Professor and Procurator

 In 1528 Buchanan graduated M.A. at Scots College, University of Paris.
 The next year he was appointed regent, or professor, in the College of Sainte-Barbe, and taught there for over three years.
 Sainte-Barbe was one of the most prestigious and advanced colleges at that time.
 George added to that prestige by creating new reforms in teaching Latin.
 In 1529 he was elected "Procurator of the German Nation" in the University of Paris, and was re-elected four times in four successive months.
 He resigned his regentship in 1531, and in 1532 became tutor to Gilbert Kennedy, 3rd Earl of Cassilis, with whom he returned to Scotland early in 1537 having acquired a great reputation for learning.

 Theological stance

-At this period Buchanan assumed the same attitude toward the Roman Catholic Church as Erasmus: he did not repudiate its doctrines, but considered himself free to criticise its practice.
+At this period Buchanan assumed the same attitude toward the Catholic Church as Erasmus: he did not repudiate its doctrines, but considered himself free to criticise its practice.
 Though he listened to the arguments of the Protestant Reformers, he did not join their ranks until 1553.
 His first literary production in Scotland, when he was in Lord Cassilis's household in the west country, was the poem Somnium, a satirical attack on the Franciscan friars and the monastic life generally.
-This assault on the monks was not displeasing to James V, who engaged Buchanan as tutor to one of his natural sons, Lord James Stewart (not the son who was afterwards regent), and encouraged him in a more daring effort.
+This assault on the monks was not displeasing to James V, who engaged Buchanan as tutor to one of his natural sons, James Stewart (not the son who was afterwards regent), and encouraged him in a more daring effort.
 The poems Palinodia and Franciscanus et Fratres remained unpublished for many years, but made the author hated by the Franciscan order.